taoshidev/time-series-prediction-subnet/README.md

 # Running a Miner

-If you're running a miner, you should see three types of requests: LiveForwardHash, LiveForward, and LiveBackward.
+If you're running a miner, you should see two types of requests: LiveForwardHash and LiveForward.

 LiveForwardHash is requested first, which will be a hash of your predictions.
 LiveForward will be requested 60 seconds later which will request the actual predictions made (non-hashed).
 Using the hash and the actual predictions, validators can validate the